bernieplug/eepelican/content/blog/removing-inappropriate-feedback.md

 Title: Removing Inappropriate Seller Feedback
 Author: Bruce O.
 Category: Feedback Loop
-Date: 2016-07-04 11:00
+Date: 2016-07-05 11:00
 Image: blackboard-trash-can.jpg
 Tags: Feedback Loop, Amazon, Seller Feedback
 Summary: Frustrated at random, unfair, or otherwise inappropriate negative seller feedback that's bringing down your rating?
 You don't have to be.
 Learn how to fix it here.
 Status: published

-Just a quick post today, as a sort of companion to our previous [guide to Amazon seller feedback](https://efficientera.com/blog/2016/06/a-guide-to-seller-feedback.html).

-We’ve talked about how to respond to negative seller feedback in [the aforementioned seller feedback guide](https://efficientera.com/blog/2016/06/a-guide-to-seller-feedback.html), as well as [how to approach negative product reviews](https://efficientera.com/blog/2015/08/3-steps-to-changing-a-negative-amazon-review.html).
-However, it often seems that at the end of the day, you just have to take the hit from the negative review and deal with the consequences.
+We’ve already talked about responding to negative seller feedback in [our seller feedback guide](https://efficientera.com/blog/2016/06/a-guide-to-seller-feedback.html), as well as [how to approach negative product reviews](https://efficientera.com/blog/2015/08/3-steps-to-changing-a-negative-amazon-review.html).
+At the end of the day, however, it seems like you always have to take the hit from a negative review.
+You can leave a gracious response, but that review will stay a thorn in your side and bring down your average.

 Negative feedback rate is arguably the most important metric of seller feedback.
-The magic number is 5% - if less than 5% of your feedback is negative or neutral, you’re doing well; any more than 5%, and things begin to turn sour.
+The magic number is **5%** - if less than 5% of your feedback is negative or neutral, you’re doing well; any more than that, and things begin to turn sour.

-If you’re over 5% negative feedback rate, Amazon recommends that you “review your business practices and adjust to the demands of your customers.”
-What they don’t mention, however, are the repercussions for remaining above this threshold.
+If you’re over this 5% threshold, Amazon recommends that you “review your business practices and adjust to the demands of your customers.”
+What they don’t mention, however, are the repercussions for remaining above five percent.
 [Our guide](https://efficientera.com/blog/2016/06/a-guide-to-seller-feedback.html) already mentioned that Amazon takes your feedback rating into consideration when calculating your search rankings, but a high negative feedback rate can also put you at risk for account suspensions.

-If a customer encounters a problem with their order at any point and contacts Amazon, they will look at your seller rating.
-If it’s too low, they may suspend your account while they investigate the problem, which would devastate any Amazon business.
+If a customer encounters a problem with their order at any point and asks Amazon to step in, your seller rating will come under scrutiny.
+If it’s too low, Amazon may suspend your account while they investigate the issue - a catastrophic blow.
 A higher seller rating will protect you from these suspensions - yet another reason to strive for it.

-Evidently, negative seller feedback can be very damaging to your Amazon business, especially as it builds up.
+Evidently, a buildup of negative seller feedback can seriously damage your Amazon business.
 However, we offer most of our feedback-based advice on the assumption that the negative reviews will stick around - that’s how Amazon usually intends feedback to work.
-This can get very frustrating if the feedback is completely unfair - things like “*I didn’t like the color*” or “*this book was so boring I feel asleep*,” which have nothing to do with your performance as a seller.
+This can get frustrating if the feedback is completely unfair - things like “*I didn’t like the color*” or “*this book was so boring I feel asleep*,” which have nothing to do with your performance as a seller.

 Fortunately, seller feedback is one area where you have more leverage than you might think.